 Do I feel happy?
 Accomplished?
 It’s hard to identify a specific emotion or state of mind.
 I’m still wandering around through flashes of images and the most dominant state is a small, shy joy: the joy of finishing this ordeal.
 The joy of not having to push forward anymore.
 The joy of being past that.
 The joy of living up to what I committed myself to.

-But let’s try to take it one step at a time (by the way, prepare to read this a lot on this series of posts).
+But let’s try to take it one step at a time (by the way, prepare to read this sentence, “take it one step at a time”, a lot on this series of posts).

 7 months ago I decided I want to run an ultra marathon.
 220km seemed like an interesting distance (the longest distance ran by me at that time being 60km).
 I already wrote about the motivation behind that decision in this article, so feel free to read it if you want to know more about big, hairy, audacious goals.